clreyes/GettingAndCleaningData/CodeBook.md

 Save the project's R script (run_analysis.R) to the "UCI HAR Dataset" directory

-Make this the working directory in R
+Make "UCI HAR Dataset" the working directory in R

-The following files will be used by the analysis:
+The following files will be read during the analysis (see Recipe below):

 - UCI HAR Dataset/activity_labels.txt
 - UCI HAR Dataset/features.txt